How Is India Connected to the Internet?

 These undersea internet cables are laid and maintained by many large companies.

 Such projects are usually undertaken by multiple companies due to the enormous cost of investment.
-Due to this such companies are known as Tier 1 ISPs which connects two or more national boundaries via sea.
-After that Tier 2 and Tier 3 ISPs are responsible for spreading the internet to businesses and individuals for home use.
+Due to this, such companies are known as Tier 1 ISPs, which connects two or more national boundaries via sea.
+After that, Tier 2 and Tier 3 ISPs are responsible for spreading the internet to businesses and individuals for home use.

 Each tier differentiates the size of the network held by a company.

-Tier 3: These are the Internet Service Providers (ISPs) from whom we buy our broadband connections.
+These are the Internet Service Providers (ISPs) from whom we buy our broadband connections.
 They are the last tier, connecting the internet to the end-users.

 In India, you’ll find many local ISPs, who manages connectivity at city or village level.

+India is connected to the world from Mumbai, Cochin, Chennai, and Tuticorin.
+These are the strategic location from where we access the global network connection.
 All of our international internet traffic goes through these port cities.
 The place where the international cables connect to the land is called landing stations.

 • Sify Technologies owns 1 landing station at Mumbai.